APLMOOC/APLMOOC/docs/course/ch0/part2.md

 ### ...is an array language.

 Another (unofficial) name for APL is "Array Programming Language".
-All operations in the language work on lists, matrices, and higher dimensional arrays.
+All operations in APL work on lists, matrices, and higher dimensional arrays.

 Many tasks that require data processing and operations on large amounts of structured data work really well in APL.

-You might have heard that programming languages can be classified into a few different types:
+You might have heard that programming languages can be classified into a few different paradigms:

 - Imperative languages (Python, Java, C, etc.)
 - Functional languages (Haskell, Clojure, etc.)